guruvyasa/A-Quick-Java-Primer/member_variables.md

 | no-modifier | Y | Y | N | N |
 | private | Y | N | N | N |

-In our Employee class, we cannot access salary,age and name of employees from anywhere outside the class.
+In our Employee class, we cannot access salary,age and name of employees from anywhere outside the class as they are private.

 **Tips on Choosing an Access Level: **
 If other programmers use your class, you want to ensure that errors from misuse cannot happen.
 Access levels can help you do this.